erik-adelbert/aoc/2022/README.md

 This algorithm `runtime` `complexity` is `O(n)` with `n` the number of symbols. _It is the fastest possible_.

-Now, I just have to define how a symbol is unique in a window, for this purpose I use a symbol indexed array (say a faster map) that records for every occurring symbol its last index in the input.
+Now, I just have to define how a symbol is unique in a window, for this purpose I use a symbol indexed array (say a faster map) that records for every occurring symbol its last index in the input (ie. one place back scan).
 Let me dig in a little more:

 _What is a unique symbol window-wised ?_